Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Arizona's games this season have gone over 51 points five of 12 times.

-- Los Angeles' games have gone over 51 points in five of 12 chances this season.
+- Arizona and its opponents have combined to score more than 51.5 points in three of 12 games this season.

-- Monday's over/under is 5.6 points lower than the two team's combined 56.6 points per game average.

-- The 41.2 combined points per game that these two squads have allowed this season are 9.8 fewer than the 51 over/under in this contest.
+- The combined points per game average of the two teams, 56.6, is 5.1 points more than Monday's over/under.

+- This contest's over/under is 10.3 points above the 41.2 these two squads combine to allow per game this season.

-- Cardinals games have an average total of 48.2 points this season, 2.8 fewer than Monday's over/under.
+- The Cardinals and their opponents score an average of 48.2 points per game, 3.3 fewer than Monday's total.

-- The 51 over/under in this game is 0.9 points above the 50.1 average total in Rams games this season.
+- The 50.1 PPG average total in Rams games this season is 1.4 points fewer than this game's over/under.

 Cardinals stats and trends